 In my cop experience, most street hoods didn’t carry guns in holsters (professional crooks do, however).
 Most dumb bad guys carried their guns jammed in their waistbands or in their jacket pockets.
 While I didn’t or wouldn’t bet my life on the premise that people with guns in real holsters were not bad guys, I have usually found this to be true.
 If I see a glimpse of a holster under a jacket or shirt, I’m sizing that person up most often as a cop (and I can spot them a mile away) or a responsible CCW holder.

-Ignore them, which is what I do.
+2 Ignore them, Which is What I Do

 To me, the political statement you’re making is: You’re freaking people out!
 Seeing visible guns, even in more gun-friendly counties or states, can be jarring for other customers.
 This is especially true if they aren’t gun-friendly.
 Instead, always stay concealed and keep the emotional temperature down on this issue.

 Set an appointment to speak with someone in charge, either by telephone or face to face.
 Don’t bother talking with an employee about the issue.
 Employees either don’t care, feel too scared to address it, or don’t have the power to do anything.